pc-john/vkperf/ListOfTests.md

 }
 ```

-More details can be found in [Packed data tests](#packed-data-tests) section.
+More details about packed data can be found in [Packed data tests](#packed-data-tests) section.

 #### Packed buffer performance - 2x uvec4 buffers unpacked

-Packed buffer test uses two uvec4 buffers that are unpacked into four attributes:
+The test uses two uvec4 buffers that are unpacked into four attributes:

 ```c++
 layout(std430,binding=0) restrict readonly buffer PackedDataBuffer1 {